7 Signs Your Service Desk Platform Needs a Migration in 2026

 Frequently Asked Questions

-For a mid-market organisation of 200 to 500 employees migrating to a modern ITSM platform, a structured migration covering data migration, process redesign, configuration, and training typically takes eight to twelve weeks from kick-off to go-live.
+For a mid-market organisation of 200 to 500 employees, a structured migration covering data migration, process redesign, configuration, and training typically takes eight to twelve weeks from kick-off to go-live.
 Organisations with complex integrations, poor data quality, or large historical ticket volumes should plan for the upper end of that range or beyond.

 Migrate all open tickets and the most recent twelve months of closed ticket history.
 User data, asset records, and knowledge base articles should all be migrated and cleaned during the process.
-This is an opportunity to remove outdated records that have been accumulating for years.
-Archive older historical data rather than migrating it, and delete duplicate or corrupted records before migration begins.
+Archive older historical data rather than migrating it.
+Delete duplicate or corrupted records before migration begins.

 Redesign.
 Replicating your current configuration in a new platform moves your existing problems to a new tool.
 Migration is the opportunity to design processes correctly.
-The additional time spent on process design before configuration begins pays back immediately in adoption, usability, and reduced rework after go-live.
-This is consistently the difference between a migration that delivers the expected outcomes and one that does not.
+The time spent on process design before configuration begins pays back immediately in adoption, usability, and reduced rework after go-live.

 The key question is whether your platform has the capability you need but it is poorly configured, or whether the capability does not exist at all.
 Configuration gaps are fixable without replacement.
 Genuine capability limitations are not.
-A structured platform review typically answers this question within one to two sessions.
 Most ANZ mid-market teams discover that their gap is configuration rather than capability, which means optimisation delivers faster results at lower cost than migration.